cardboard-iguana/cardboard-iguana.com/notes/nmap.md

 Note that nmap accepts ranges in any octet of an IP address; for example, 10.10.0-255.1-255 will scan 10.10.0.1 – 10.10.255.255.

+When dealing with firewalls, be aware that the default nmap SYN scan packet is 44 bytes = 20 bytes IP header + 24 bytes TCP header + 0 bytes data.
+Note that packet fragmentation only effects the TCP header + data — the 20 byte IP header will always be sent!

+Most nmap scans will generate ~2x the number of packets as scanned ports, as unresponsive ports are sent a second packet to verify that they’re actually closed (and, in general, most ports will be closed).

 ## Useful Flags

 * `-A` — “Aggressive” scan; alias for `-O -sC -sV --traceroute`.
 * `-D` — Send multiple scan requests using decoys; specified using a list of arbitrary IP addresses.
-The special “addresses” ME and RND represent the attacker (you!) and a random IP address, respectively.
-Obviously, if you want results than “ME” will need to be included in the list *somewhere*.
+The special “addresses” `ME` and `RND` represent the attacker (you!) and a random IP address, respectively.
+If `ME` isn’t included in the list, it will be inserted into a random position.
 Trades stealth for “chaff”.
 Maybe only useful as a diversion?
 * `-e` — Specify the network interface to use during scanning.
-* `-f` — Fragment packets so that the packet is 8 bytes or less.
-Specify twice to fragment into 16 byte chunks (which is reverse of how you’d intuitively expect this to work).
+* `-f` — Fragment (TCP) packets into chunks of 8 bytes or less.
 Can help evade some next-gen firewall / IDS alarms.
+* `-ff` — Fragment (TCP) packets into chunks of 16 bytes or less.
+Can help evade some next-gen firewall / IDS alarms.
 * `-F` — “Fast” scan.
 Alias for `--top-ports 100`.
+* `-g` — Use the specified source port number, rather than a random source port.
+Useful for bypassing some stateless firewalls.
 * `-iL` — Use a file for nmap’s scan targets.
 * `-n` — Don’t resolve host names using DNS (or do reverse DNS resolution).
 * `-O` — OS detection.
 Generally requires at least one open and one closed port to be detected, and results will be distorted if the target is virtualized.
 The OS type is much more reliably detected than the OS version.